Inwerpsel/use-theme-editor/README.md

   - More els recalculated when using CSS `:root` selector instead of setting the document element's inline style.
     - What about that?
 Maybe I mislooked.
   - Is using `body` selector better?
+  - Or change approach altogether to update the actual rules instead?
+    - Probably has the best performance
+    - Solves issues with scoped custom properties of equal selector specificity (i.e. order dependent)
 - Move expensive logic (regex and searching lists) into initial data extraction where possible.
 - Configurable source URLs (protocol, Github, automatic detection?)
 - Inspector as a separate package?